vuorioi/info-tv/README.md

 # Info TV
-This project implements an information TV display for a Raspberry Pi using a Google Calendar and TUT's POP Calendar as the information sources.
-Rendering is done (at the moment) with ncursesw and the connection to the APIs is handled with libcurl using the interfaces provided by TUT and Google.
+This project implements a commandline based information TV display for a Raspberry Pi.
+Both Google Calendar and iCalendar source can be used as the information sources.
+Rendering is done (at the moment) with ncursesw and connections to the remote services are handled with libcurl using the interfaces provided by TUT and Google.

-Google Calendar API provides the event information in a json format and this is parsed with the help of nlohmann's json library.
-TUT's Calendar is provided in iCalendar format and a purpose built parser is used for this.
+Google Calendar API provides the event information in a json format and this is parsed with the help of nlohmann's json library. iCalendar format is parsed using a a simple purpose built parser.
 Boost libraries are used for unit testing and date time utilites.

 The interfaces provided by the components are documented in the source files.

 ## Project structure
 The directory structure of this repo is the following
  - `media/` -- Media files
  - `src/` -- Source code
+   - `db_connection` -- Handles the connections to the remote services
+   - `event` -- Represents a single event
+   - `event_model` -- A model that manages the events in the system
+   - `view_interface` -- A commong interface for the view that are shown to the user
+   - `event_view` -- A view for rendering events from the event model
+   - `status_view` -- A view for system information
+   - `event_backend_interface` -- A common interface for the event
+     sources
+   - `google_calendar_backend` -- Implementation of the event backend
+     interface for a Google calendar
+   - `pop_calendar_backend` -- Implementation of the event backend
+     interface for a POP calendar
+   - `icalendar` -- Very simple parser for the iCalendar format
+   - `parser` -- Event parsing functions
+   - `ui` -- Simple userinterface based on the ncursesw library
+   - `utility` -- Collection of utility functions
  - `test/` -- Unit test sources
  - `util/` -- Utility scripts
  - `CMakeLists.txt`